-In a proposed rule published at 86 FR 74018 (December 29, 2021), the Department of State (DOS) proposes sharply raising key visa and processing fees.
+The Department of State (DOS) proposed sharply raising key visa and processing fees, in a proposed rule published at 86 FR 74018 (December 29, 2021).
 For example, the Machine Readable Visa (MRV) fee for F-1, J-1, and other non-petition-based visas would see a 53% hike, and the MRV fee for petition-based categories such as H-1B and O visas would jump 63%.
 Also included in the fee hike proposal is a whopping increase of 325% for applications for a waiver of the INA 212(e) two-year home residence requirement that many J-1 exchange visitor participants are subject to.
-DOS will accept public comments on the proposed fee hikes for 60 days, until February 28, 2022.
-Instructions for submitting comments can be found in the Federal Register notice.

 This table presents the proposed fee changes: